-The University of Mobile is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, (1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4501), to award Associate's, Bachelor's and Master's degrees.
+The University of Mobile is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, master's, and doctoral degrees.
+(1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4500).
 All graduates of a teacher education program are eligible to apply for state certification in their respective fields.
 ALSDE Code 290-3-3-.02

 The Educator Preparation Programs (EPP) at the University of Mobile consists of the traditional program components.
-The early childhood or elementary education majors have four components to complete: (1) general education (2) professional education (3) teaching field and (4) internship.
+The four program components are (1) general education (2) professional education (3) teaching field and (4) internship.
 The emphasis in teacher education at the University of Mobile is on quality.
 The University has designed a unique EPP to meet the needs of individuals and society by preparing highly qualified competent, caring, committed, and capable teachers who will make a contribution to the field of education.